Cheeseburger Casserole

 What is the best way to serve Paleo Cheeseburger Casserole?

 Because this casserole is a really balanced meal all on its own, you actually don’t need to make anything extra to go alongside it.
-If you want to, though, a nice simple green salad would be really tasty!
+If you want to, though, a nice simple lemon arugula salad would be really tasty!

 How should you store the casserole?
 Does it freeze well?